Summit NJ Liquor License Attorneys

 Liquor Law Attorneys in Elizabeth NJ

 As previously mentioned, the liquor industry is heavily regulated in New Jersey.
 Whether you currently own a liquor license that is received a Notice of Charges or you are seeking to purchase a liquor license, it is imperative that you speak to an experienced NJ ABC Attorney.
 The law firm of Proetta, Oliver & Fay offers something most other firms cannot, a former NJ ABC Deputy Attorney General that heads our Alcoholic Beverage Law practice group.
 Mr. Fay will sit down with you and your business partners to discuss every option and help map out a plan to avoid the negative stigma and repercussions that liquor law violations carry.
-Call 732-858-5857 today and speak with an attorney free of charge.
+Call 732-858-5857 today and speak with an attorney.
 Do not hesitate, help is available.